urvashithakre/seminar-blog/_pages/about.md

 Interestingly, proteins share a surprisingly similar structure to natural language.
 Proteins are linear chains of amino acids drawn from a 20-character chemical alphabet.
 Protein sequences, like natural languages, are information-complete: they store structure and function entirely in their amino acid order with extreme efficiency.
 Just like words form sentences with grammar, amino acids form structured domains that fold into functional proteins.
 This analogy has led to the idea of treating protein sequences as a form of language — one where sequence dictates both structure and function.

 ## 3. Previous Work
 Before ProtGPT2, several models laid the groundwork for applying NLP techniques to biological sequences.
-These efforts demonstrated that protein sequences could be understood and analyzed through the lens of language modeling — both in supervised and unsupervised settings.
+These studies demonstrated that proteins when treated like language can be analyzed and even generated using the same tools that revolutionized text processing.

+Protein language modeling has evolved through three key stages: supervised learning, unsupervised learning, and autoregressive generation.
+Each of these contributed unique insights into how AI can understand and create biologically relevant sequences.

 ### 3.1 Supervised Models
 Many earlier models were trained on labeled data, focusing on specific prediction tasks such as: